MGApcDev/kontainer/README.md

 ***Note:***

 - For file usage tracking, Kontainer files are tracked only when used on node entites.
-By media storage, tracking is done for everything that is configured in the entity_usage module configuration (entity embed, entity reference, linkit...), but only if referenced directly on a node, nesting is tracked only for paragraphs.
-For CDN fields only fields directly in the node and fields in nested paragraphs are tracked.
+Tracking is done for everything that is configured in the entity_usage module configuration (entity embed, entity reference, linkit...), but only if referenced directly on a node, nesting is tracked only for paragraphs.

 ## Requirements